HOME > Sustainability > Governance:Corporate Governance

 • Must have excellent decision-making skills from a company-wide and medium- to long-term perspective.

-• Must have sufficient record of performance and expertise in relevant fields.
-(Corporate manager or expertise)
+• Must have sufficient track record of performance and expertise in relevant fields (corporate manager or specialization).

-• Outside Directors must (1) have sufficient time to accomplish their duties, (2) satisfy the standards regarding the independence of Outside Directors, (3) ensure diversity between the Outside Directors, and (4) have the requisite abilities to accomplish duties as a member of any of the three Committees.
+• Regarding Outside Directors, (1) they must have sufficient time to accomplish their duties, (2) they must satisfy the standards regarding the independence of Outside Directors as stipulated under separate cover, (3) diversity must be ensured among the Outside Directors, and (4) they must have the requisite abilities to accomplish duties as a member of any of the three committees.

 Compensation Committee